decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 An [Update Operation](https://identity.foundation/sidetree/spec/#update) MUST be signed by an [Operation Key Pair](#operation-key-pair) that is authorized for an update operation.
 The public key of this key pair or a commitment to the public key MAY be exposed in the DID Document or Resolver Meta Data, and MAY be associated with an `operation` verification relationship.

-A [Recover Operation](https://identity.foundation/sidetree/spec/#recover) MUST by signed by [Recovery Key Pair](#recovery-key-pair).
-This key or its commitment MAY be expposed in the DID Document or Resolver Meta Data, and MAY be associated with a `recovery` verification relationship.
+A [Recover Operation](https://identity.foundation/sidetree/spec/#recover) MUST by signed by [Recovery Key Pair](#recovery-key-pair) that is authorized for a recovery operation.
+The public key of this key pair or a commitment to the public key MAY be exposed in the DID Document or Resolver Meta Data, and MAY be associated with a `recovery` verification relationship.

 A [Deactivate Operation](https://identity.foundation/sidetree/spec/#deactivate) MUST by signed by [Recovery Key Pair](#recovery-key-pair).
 This key or its commitment MAY be expposed in the DID Document or Resolver Meta Data, and MAY be associated with a `recovery` verification relationship.